Secrets lifecycle and responsibilities¶

 Bootstrap connectivity secrets¶

-Secrets used to allow operators and automation runners to authenticate to infrastructure control planes.
+Secrets used to allow operators and automation runners (the execution agents that run platform operations within a site boundary) to authenticate to infrastructure control planes.

 - Config template: